Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/Enable Prometheus metric collection & Integration with Azure Managed Grafana.md

 ## Prerequisites to create Azure Monitor workspace

-- You must either have an [Azure Monitor workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview) or [create a new one](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview).
 - The cluster must use [managed identity authentication](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview).
 - The following resource providers must be registered in the subscription of the AKS cluster and the Azure Monitor Workspace.
   - Microsoft.ContainerService